felixhagspiel/webrtc-tutorial/client-js-tutorial.md

 		sendToServer(data);
 	});

 Then we are finished on the offerer's side for now.

+### Answer

 On the answerer side (who is the creator of the room in this case) we receive the message containing the SDP.
 We save the SDP and exectue `createAnswer()`, which looks a lot like the `createOffer()`-function before:

 	// other guy wants to join our room case 'offer':